- Housing and Residence Life Home

 - Financial Hardship Students requesting an exemption/termination from the campus housing requirement/parietal rule based upon financial hardship must provide documented evidence of extreme financial need by providing copies of the most recent financial aid verification / awards (or if no FAFSA is on-file, copies of most recent federal tax return, evidence of recent employment termination, evidence of extreme hardship ie: death of a primary income provider, medical expenses exceeding insurance maximum coverage, etc.) Documented information must be accompanied by a completed Financial Information Form.
 NOTE: Requests for residing off campus for financial savings is not a valid reason for a financial hardship.

-- The student submits a Housing Exemption Request Form or a Meal Plan Termination / Change Request Form along with supporting documentation/forms to the Residential Housing Office 060 Chubb Hall.
+- The student submits a Housing Exemption Request Form or a Meal Plan Termination / Change Request Form along with supporting documentation/forms to The Residential Housing, 215 Living Learning Center.

-- If the application is complete, a decision will be made by the Assistant Director of Residential Housing and the student will receive written communication of the decision via their official Ohio University email account.
+- If the application is complete, a decision will be made by the Director for Business Operations & Conference Services and the student will receive written communication of the decision via their official Ohio University email account.

 Two levels of appeal are provided for the student.
 The first level is an in person appeal to the Exemption / Termination Appeal Board which is comprised of members of the University community including one student.
-At this appeal, the student will have five minutes to present additional information or to further clarify their request.
-The board may ask questions of the student and will render a decision within three business days.
+At this appeal, the student will have 15 minutes to present additional information or to further clarify their request.
+The board may ask questions of the student and will render a decision within one week.
 The student will be notified of the decision via their official Ohio University email.

 If this appeal is denied, the final level of appeal is a vice presidential review by the Vice President of Student Affairs of Ohio University.
 The Vice President may or may not decide to review the decision.

 Filing an Appeal: